-The Boston Architectural College recommends that all students apply for financial aid.
-You may be eligible for more than you expect.
-Applying for financial aid at the Boston Architectural College is a simple process that begins with students filling out a FAFA for each academic year they will be attending the BAC.
-The priority deadline for applying for financial aid at the BAC is April 15, although students may continue to complete FAFSAs throughout the academic year.
+The Boston Architectural College (BAC) recommends that all eligible students apply for financial aid.
+Applying for financial aid begins with filling out a FAFSA for each academic year.
+The priority deadline for applying for financial aid is April 15, although students may continue to complete FAFSAs throughout the academic year.
 Please visit the Financial Aid section of the BAC website for additional financial aid information.